zy97140/omp-benchmark-for-pytorch/README.md

 =======

 ### 1. Abstract
-Providing a benchmark for basic element-wise operations with or without optimization on different models of CPU.
-Benchmark data of copy, add, div, exp and sin operation is available now.
+Providing a benchmark for basic element-wise operations with or without optimization on different types of CPU.
+The data of copy, add, div, exp and sin operation is available now.

 Some general conclusions from this benchmark:

-- The OpenMP overhead threshold of official version is too high to help small and medium size tensors benefit from OpenMP parallelism.
+- The OpenMP overhead threshold of official version is too high to help contiguous tensors of small and medium size benefit from OpenMP parallelism.
--	No matter tensors are contiguous or not, most operations can be boosted by OpenMP.
+-	No matter tensors are contiguous or not, most operations can be boosted by OpenMP with our optimization.
--	The optimal OpenMP overhead threshold is dependent on the specific operation and the CPU model.
-This benchmark gives a rough estimation of OpenMP overhead threshold of copy, add, div, exp and sin operation on different models of CPU.
+-	The optimal OpenMP overhead threshold is dependent on the specific operation and the CPU type.

+This benchmark gives a rough estimation of OpenMP overhead threshold of copy, add, div, exp and sin operation on different types of CPU.
 We even set the value to 720 in our previous case for OpenNMT and gain good performance.

 ### 2. Our main work
+-	Try to find suitable OpenMP overhead threshold to maximize the effectiveness of multi-thread programming
+The OpenMP overhead threshold of official Pytorch is set to 100K, we benchmarked copy, add, div, exp, sin operation in both contiguous and discontinuous cases on different CPU types to show that this threshold is too high.
+We also give a rough estimation of OpenMP overhead threshold in these cases.
-- Parallel many operations of discontinuous tensors by using multi-threads
+- Many operations of discontiguous tensors are parallelized by using OpenMP
 Slice operation of tensor is very common in science computation.
 Using slice operation will generate discontinuous tensor.
-Meanwhile, [__Official Pytorch__](https://github.com/pytorch/pytorch) does not support parallelism for discontinuous tensor for the moment.
-The beta development branch of Intel version is [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2).
+Meanwhile, [Official Pytorch](https://github.com/pytorch/pytorch) does not support parallelism for discontiguous tensor for the moment.
+Our main work is tring to fill the blank.
+You can get the code from one of the [branch](https://github.com/intel/pytorch/tree/dev-omp2) of Intel Pytorch.
 We are also engaging to contribute our work to official Pytorch, the corresponding branch is [__dev-omp__](https://github.com/intel/pytorch/tree/dev-omp).
--	Try to find suitable OpenMP overhead threshold to maximize the effectiveness of multi-thread programming
-Official Pytorch set the OpenMP overhead threshold to 100K, we benchmarked copy, add, div, exp, sin operation in both contiguous and discontinuous cases on different CPU models to show that this threshold is too high.
-We also give a rough estimation of OpenMP overhead threshold in these cases.

 ### 3. Installation and test